jmbejara/finm_dashboard_workshop/docs_src/discussion_1.md

 - Develop your own visualizations of the data (e.g., from a different asset class)

 ### Segment C · Lecture & Guided Walkthrough (2:30 – 4:00 pm)
-1. Deep dive on `doit` and the Sphinx publishing flow.
+1. Deep dive into the FTSFR project and the time series forecasting benchmark it provides.
 2. Clone the FTSFR repository, configure `.env` + `subscriptions.toml`, and test WRDS access.
 3. Export a slim CRSP CSV for further visualization work.